Noname-abc/BeFree-Gate/README.md

 # BeFree-Gate: Robotarium Key-Door Experiments

-This repository contains Robotarium simulations for a single-robot key-door navigation task with uncertain object identities.
+This repository contains simulations using the Robotarium platform [1] for a single-robot key-door navigation task with uncertain object identities.
 The robot must first identify and reach the true key, then identify and reach the true door.
 The experiments compare two policies:

 - **With epistemic term**: the minimization objective includes expected information gain.
 - **Without epistemic term**: the minimization objective does not include expected information gain.